Skip to main content

 channel binding is optional, and achieves it by including the tls-

 unique value in the CSR.
-This specification when used with EDHOC for
+As a special case, when used with EDHOC for

-the enrollment of static DH keys achieves connection-based channel
+the enrollment of static DH keys, this specification achieves

-binding by using the EDHOC ephemeral key of the responder as the
+connection-based channel binding by using the EDHOC ephemeral public

-public key in the proof-of-possession algorithm which generates a
+key of the Responder as the public key in the proof-of-possession

-Other cases include pre-shared OSCORE contexts and the case where the
+Other cases include pre-shared OSCORE security contexts and the case

-signature key used for signing the CSR is different from the key used
+where the signature key used for signing the CSR is different from

-in the EDHOC run.
-In these other cases, this specification makes
+the key used in the EDHOC session.
+In these other cases, this

-explicit channel binding based on the challengePassword attribute in
+specification makes explicit channel binding based on the

-How challengePassword is generated is outside of the scope of this
+requests.
+How challengePassword is processed is outside of the scope

-specification and can be specified by an application profile.
+of this specification and can be specified by an application policy.

 7. IANA Considerations